Omen-/personal-website/content/blog/dofus-maps.md

 # Asset protection

 To protect some of his assets against data mining and private servers, Ankama Games implemented an encryption algorithm using [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher).
 The idea is simple : static assets like maps are stored on the client's computers, encrypted.
-When the asset is needed the server will send the decryption key to the client.
+When the asset is needed the server sends the decryption key to the client.

 When the player enters a map, the server sends him the decryption key.
 The game client uses this key to decrypt the map and then displays it.

-This means that to obtain the key for a certain map, you need to be able to access this map.
-There is no way to cheat this system or it would also be a game-breaking bug that lets you teleport on any map.
+In order to obtain the key for a certain map, you need to be able to access this map.
+There is no way to cheat this system.
+If there was one it would also be a game-breaking bug that lets you teleport on any map.

 If you send the wrong key to the client, the map will not be displayed properly.